zendeskarchive/triggear/README.md

    3. Add secret text with name `triggear_token` and value of triggear_token field from your `creds.yml`

+Alternatively you can simply add [triggear_pipeline](https://github.com/futuresimple/triggear_pipeline) as submodule in your shared library `src/com` to make it available for you pipelines.

 __Note:__ Workflows section of docs assumes that you called Triggear shared library as simply as `Triggear`